Wars of the Roses in the North East 1460-1485

 July 1484 – Richard sets up Northern Council

-Richard III has set up a northern council at Sandal under his nephew John de la Pole, the Earl of Lincoln.
+Richard III has set up a northern council at Sandal near Wakefield in Yorkshire under his nephew John de la Pole, the Earl of Lincoln.

 Richard III is killed at the Battle of Bosworth Field in Leicestershire and the victorious Welshman Henry Tywdr (Tudor) is crowned Henry VII, King of England.
-Although the new king is descended from John of Gaunt (died 1399) Duke of a Lancaster, a son of King Edward III.
+The new king is descended from John of Gaunt, Duke of Lancaster (died 1399) who was a son of King Edward III, so Henry Tudor includes this monarch in his ancestry.